jcailler/programmation-fonctionnelle-ul/TP/TP2/README.md

 You are now prepared to solve the exercises in the file [`ExListsAsSets.scala`](./src/main/scala/recursion/ExListsAsSets.scala) and implement the corresponding functions.

 ## Recursion on Trees ⭐️
-Now, we’ll explore recursion on binary trees.
+Now, we'll explore recursion on binary trees.
 A binary tree is a tree where each node has at most two children.
 An `IntTree` can be either:

 + `IntEmptyTree()`, which represents an empty tree,
 + `IntBranch( value , left , right)`: which represents a node with value `value` (an integer) and two children `left` and `right` (trees of integers).